Bobby Beausoleil: Conviction, life in prison, and parole hearings

 On January 3, 2019, a panel of commissioners of the California Board of Parole recommended that Beausoleil be freed on parole.
 In recommending parole, the panel cited Beausoleil's youthful offender status as having been a mitigating factor in his crime.
 They noted that, during his nearly half-century of incarceration, he had pursued creative outlets and pro-social growth, gradually maturing into a person exhibiting compassion and empathy.
 The Los Angeles District Attorney's office disagreed, saying that the panel's recommendation was "unfortunate".

 Kay Martley and Debra Tate also continued to oppose granting parole.
 Martley stated "this man does not belong outside the walls of prison."
 Debra Tate repeated the allegation that Beausoleil had been violating prison rules by profiting from the sale of his music and art while in prison.
 She started a petition on Change.org to ask the governor to deny him parole.
 Beausoleil's attorney responded to the comment about the music and art activities by saying that "Everything he has produced so far was done with the full permission of the warden of his prior institutions."

 As had been the case for several other Manson associates, Governor of California Gavin Newsom denied Beausoleil's parole recommendation on April 26, 2019, saying he felt that Beausoleil's release could still pose a danger to society.
 Six years later, a state parole board panel again recommended on January 7, 2025 that Beausoleil was suitable for a thorough and comprehensive parole review by the Board of Parole Hearings and Gov. Newsom.
 Governor Newsom reversed Beausoleil's parole recommendation on May 2, 2025.

 As of 2023, only two people who have been convicted of murder in the killings committed by the Family have been released from prison: Steve "Clem" Grogan, who was paroled in 1985, and Leslie Van Houten, who was paroled in 2023.
-Several others, including Manson and Atkins, have died in prison.
-Bruce Davis remains incarcerated after having had seven recommendations for parole denied by California governors.
+Several others, including Manson, Davis and Atkins, have died in prison.